cloudevents/spec/GOVERNANCE.md

    merge/close PRs, but only per the group's approval.
 See the [OWNERS](OWNERS) file for the current list of Admins.

+### Admins

+Since the role of an 'Admin' is mainly administrative, the list of Members within this group should not need to change regularly.
+The following rules govern adding and removing Admins:

+- New Admins can be proposed via a PR to edit the [OWNERS](OWNERS) file.
+Normal PR voting rules apply.
+- Admins can be removed via a PR to edit the [OWNERS](OWNERS) file.
+Normal PR voting rules apply.
+- Admins can request to be removed via a PR to edit the [OWNERS](OWNERS) file.
+  Since the group can not force an Admin to continue in that role, the PR does not follow the normal voting rules and can be merged by any of the Admins, including the person requesting to be removed.
+The exception to this "self-merge" aspect is when they are the last Admin.
+See next bullet.
+- If a PR to edit the list of Admins would result in there not being any Admins remaining, then the state of the project would need to be decided first since a project without any Admins might imply that the project should be shutdown.

 ## PRs

 Typically, PRs are expected to meet the following criteria prior to being